deanbgarlick/containerized_microservices_nlp_pipeline/README.md

 python run_service_for_dataset.py --input_filename data/emails.csv --output_filename data/results.csv
 ```

-To spin up a jupyter notebook for development in one of the microservices container environments, first cd into the microservice directory, then run:
+To spin up a jupyter notebook for development in one of the microservices' container environments, first cd into the microservice directory, then run:

 ```
 docker build . -t temp_container